wesleycamargo/azure-docs.pt-br/articles/cosmos-db/spark-connector.md

 ## <a name="download"></a>Baixar

-Para começar, baixo o conector do Spark ao Azure Cosmos DB (versão prévia) no repositório [azure-documentdb-spark](https://github.com/Azure/azure-cosmosdb-spark/) do GitHub.
+Para começar, faça o download do conector do Spark ao Azure Cosmos DB no repositório [azure-cosmosdb-spark](https://github.com/Azure/azure-cosmosdb-spark/) do GitHub.

 ## <a name="connector-components"></a>Componentes do conector